KARCHER v. IRAN / STEARNS v. IRAN / LEE v. IRAN

 The Complaints are brought under the Terrorism Exception of the Foreign Sovereign Immunities Act (FSIA), which is the mechanism used to sue State Sponsors of Terrorism like Iran.
 Federal judges have consistently awarded monetary damages to terror victims under the FSIA’s Terrorism Exception for deaths and injuries caused by, for example, the Libyan bombing of an airliner over Scotland, Iranian kidnappings, and Iranian material support to Palestinian terrorist groups.

-Unlike the majority of cases brought under the Anti-Terrorism Act (ATA), defendants in FSIA cases rarely appear in court to contest the allegations brought against them.
+Unlike most cases brought under the Anti-Terrorism Act (ATA), defendants in FSIA cases rarely appear in court to contest the allegations brought against them.
 Although the plaintiffs are still required to present evidence and prove their case to a court’s satisfaction, obtaining a judgment against a State Sponsor of Terrorism is not as difficult as enforcing and collecting on it.

 On August 26, 2019, the District Court issued its Memorandum Opinion in which it found Iran responsible for the seven Bellwether attacks that had been presented during the evidentiary hearing.
 The Court stated that it had reached that determination based on a “substantial amount of evidence submitted before and during that trial.”
 Addressing the six bellwether attacks that Plaintiffs alleged were perpetrated with EFPs facilitated by Iran, the Court “concluded that Iran, the IRGC-QF and/or Hezbollah, furnished EFPs or the components thereof, facilitated training of Shi’a militia, and supported the militia’s effective deployment of the weapon.”
-The Court also found Iran liable for the seventh bellwether attack, the January 20, 2007 Hezbollah-directed attack in Karbala that claimed the lives of five U.S. servicemen.
-The Plaintiffs subsequently submitted liability-related evidence to the District Court for most of the remaining attacks and are in the process of providing a Special Master with damages-related information for the Bellwether Plaintiffs.
+The Court also found Iran liable for the seventh Bellwether attack, the January 20, 2007, Hezbollah-directed attack in Karbala that claimed the lives of five U.S. servicemen.

 Justice for United States Victims of State Sponsored Terrorism